-- 7.1.1 The permittee must reduce fugitive greenhouse gas emissions from the permitted facility by complying with the following requirements. - The permittee shall develop and implement a monitoring plan in accordance with Condition - b.
+- 7.1.1 The permittee must reduce fugitive greenhouse gas emissions from the permitted facility by complying with the following requirements. - a.
+The permittee shall develop and implement a monitoring plan in accordance with Condition 7.1.2. - b.
 Subsequent monitoring surveys shall be conducted at least annually and at least 30 days prior to any major planned maintenance outage.
-Major planned maintenance outage shall mean any planned outage that is schedule for more than 14 days. - The fugitive emission components at the facility shall include all above grade components or equipment that associated the natural gas fuel supply piping that is connected to all the natural gas combustion sources cover under this permit. - Fugitive emissions are defined as: any visible emission from a fugitive emission component observed using optical gas imaging equipment or an instrument reading of 500 ppm or greater using Method 21.
+Major planned maintenance outage shall mean any planned outage that is scheduled for more than 14 days. - c.
+The fugitive emission components at the facility shall include all above grade components and equipment associated with the natural gas fuel supply piping, located on property of MSCE, that is connected to all the natural gas combustion sources covered under this permit. - d.
+Fugitive emissions are defined as: any visible emission from a fugitive emission component observed using optical gas imaging equipment or an instrument reading of 500 ppm or greater using Method 21.